Brich40/Brich40/README.md

 # Hello !👋
 I am a software Engineer.
-I am interested in developing (open source) software solutions using Python, PHP, JavaScript, TypeScript.
+I am interested in developing (open source) software solutions using TypeScript, JavaScript, Python.
 Enthusiastic about leveraging DevOps tools such as Docker, Kubernetes, Jenkins, CI/CD, and Ansible to streamline development processes and enhance product reliability.

 ## My GitHub projects stats :